oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

     authorization_code=uY29tL2F1dGhlbnRpY
     &auth_session=ce6772f5e07bc8361572f

-And receives in response an authorization code:
+And receives in response an authorization code, which it is the audience of (no further federations) to resolve:

     HTTP/1.1 200 OK
     Content-Type: application/json